What is FLT?

 Editorial note

-The texts in the Works Section have been transcribed from their original publications without preservation of their original layout.
+The texts in the Documents Section have been transcribed from their original publications without preservation of their original layout.
 Only obvious orthographical errors have been corrected.
 Where we are aware that different editions of a text preserve conflicting versions, we have striven to indicate such divergences clearly in the editorial notes.
 Poems are presented with a line count in the margin.
 For prose texts, we have numbered paragraphs ourselves to allow for easy citation and reference.

 Trainees and volunteers